213 South Main Street, Fostoria, Ohio

 President - Steve Kauffman

 A native of Columbus, Steve Kauffman holds Bachelor of Music Education and Master of Arts degrees from the Ohio State University.
-He has been teaching instrumental music full-time since 1995, and worked in the Buckeye Central Local and Columbus City School districts before moving to Fostoria in 2010 to accept the position of Director of Bands for the Fostoria City Schools.
-Steve and his wife Heidi reside in Fostoria, and have four children, all of whom are either Fostoria High School Graduates or students.
+He has been teaching instrumental music full-time since 1995, and worked in the Buckeye Central Local and Columbus City School districts before moving to Fostoria in 2010 to accept the position of Director of Bands for the Fostoria City Schools, where he was awarded the 2016 Rotary "Golden Apple" as the outstanding teacher in the City of Fostoria.
+Steve and his wife Heidi have four children (all of whom are Fostoria High School Graduates) and one grandchild.
+Steve also serves on the state board for the Ohio Music Education Association as president-elect of District 2, and is a member of the Fostoria Charter Review Commission.